jwaitze/Periodic-Table-of-the-Elements-Data-Scrape/README.md

 2) Then, the data for each element taken from there will be pulled from Wikipedia and formatted into an Excel document which is the output.

+3) Another output is generated in the form of a JSON database file

 Feel free to use it however you like, though Wikipedia may not appreciate this program being run several times in a row with short delay!

 - Contact: Jake@Waitze.net